mirzaomar9/moeDriverDataset/README.md

 # moeDriverDataset
-Mixture of Experts Implementation using the StateFarm Distracted Driver dataset
+Mixture of Experts Implementation using Tensorflow on the StateFarm Distracted Driver dataset.

+Dataset can be found [here](https://www.kaggle.com/c/state-farm-distracted-driver-detection)